react-native-integrate/integrate/docs/ANDROID_MANIFEST.md

 #### `prompts` (array)
 Visit [Prompts](PROMPTS.md) page to learn how to request input from user.

-#### `updates` (array of objects, required)
+#### `actions` (array of objects, required)
-An array of update items that define the modifications to be made in the file.
-Each update item contains the following fields:
+An array of action items that define the modifications to be made in the file.
+Each action item contains the following fields:

-### Update Item
+### Action Item

 ###### Context reduction properties